Undergraduate Minor in exercise and sport science

 The minor in Exercise and Sport Science (ESS) Education is for undergraduate students majoring in other disciplines.
 The minor provides an excellent opportunity for students to broaden their knowledge of the social and behavioral aspects of improving human performance.
-In addition, the program enhances career prospects and establishes a solid base for pursuing a Master of Education in Health Education.
+In addition, the program enhances career prospects and establishes a solid base for pursuing a Master of Science in Exercise and Sport Science.

 To be eligible to apply for the ESS Minor, students must have a minimum of cumulative grade point average of 2.5.